Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 The following steps should be completed prior to configuring the UAN with K3s.

 1. Designate a UAN to operate as the K3s control-plane node.
+See [Designating Application Nodes for K3s](Designating_Application_Nodes_for_K3s.md).

    **Note**: In a future release, additional UANs will be able to join as extra manager or worker nodes.